We’re simply not interested. We know what we know, so why would we have an open mind?

 I believe that when we make sense of the world, we’re more likely to want to take the appropriate action to live more fulfilling lives.
-It also means that on some level we’re willing to adjust our own beliefs so that we’re also able to at least think about other people’s beliefs, even if we don’t agree with their beliefs.
+It also means that on some level we’re willing to adjust our own beliefs, so that we’re also able to at least think about other people’s beliefs, even if we don’t agree with them.

-Finally, to have an open mind we must first make a distinction between our beliefs and the truth.
-Once we’ve made the distinction, we give ourselves the opportunity to grow.
+Finally, to have an open mind, we must first make a distinction between our beliefs and the truth.
+Once we’ve made the distinction, we have the opportunity for emotional growth.